 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh far more than asphalt; these materials punish a standard bin that was not built for the load.
-For these jobs, we route in a reinforced 30-yard low-wall container with a heavier floor plate: we cap the fill volume well below the visual rim to keep axle weight legal.
-We haul these using a lowboy; for mixed loads, ask about our general construction debris service.
+Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt: they punish a standard container that was not built for the load.
+We route a 30-yard low-wall bin onto a Lowboy for these jobs; it features reinforced sides and a heavier floor plate.
+We cap the fill volume well below the visual rim to maintain legal axle weight.
+For standard projects, we also offer a general construction debris service for mixed loads.

 Same-day Pickup for Fast Roof Project Turnover